 This is pretty powerful stuff, as the insight that can be gleaned from millions of users posting near real-time could revolutionize the way products are launched and marketing decisions are made.
 It’s no longer necessary to guess what buzzwords will resonate with users for your next campaign – users are already using those words in their public conversations.
-There’s no longer a reason to take a spraying and praying advertising approach in the hopes that an add will be seen by a fraction of the right buyers.
+There’s no longer a reason to take spraying and praying advertising approach in the hopes that an add will be seen by a fraction of the right buyers.
 Now, you can easily determine where your target population hangs out and pursue them directly.

 The answer to these questions has a lot to do with the problem of low data quality and inconsistency.
-A close examination of blog, forum, Twitter, or Facebook data reveals that they are all a hodgepodge of tidbits of personal information, non-threaded conversations, and poorly typed, spelled, and formatted communications, which renders them virtually useless for structured analytics engines.
+A close examination of blog, forum, Twitter, or Facebook data reveals that they are all a hodgepodge of tidbits of personal information, non-threaded conversations, and poorly typed, spelled, and formatted communications, which renders them virtually useless for structured or unstructured analytics engines.

-Even the largest data providers only scrape less than 1 percent of relevant Internet data.
-The analytics you are viewing probably represent information found across no more than a handful of sites, blogs or forums.
-Making multi million dollar advertising decisions based on such low quality and small data sets could be risky.
+- Even the largest data providers only scrape less than 1 percent of relevant Internet data.
+The analytics you are viewing probably represent information found across no more than a handful of sites, blogs, or forums.
+Making multi-million dollar advertising decisions based on such low quality and small data sets could be risky.

-Due to the growing availability of automated tools for the creation of blogs, websites, and posts, we are starting to see a significant amount of machine generated content that is designed to pump-up SEO visibility for adware sites.
+- Due to the growing availability of automated tools for the creation of blogs, websites, and posts, we are starting to see a significant amount of machine-generated content that is designed to pump-up SEO visibility for adware sites.
 Data scrapers are unable to distinguish between machine generated and human typed content, which can result in skewed analytics.

 © Copyright 2010 Yaacov Apelbaum All Rights Reserved